Stillpoint-Software/hyperbee.expressions/src/Hyperbee.Expressions.Compiler/README.md

 # Hyperbee Expression Compiler

 A high-performance, IR-based expression compiler for .NET.
-Drop-in replacement for `Expression.Compile()` that is **9-34x faster than the System compiler** and supports **all expression tree patterns** — including those that [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) doesn't.
+Drop-in replacement for `Expression.Compile()` that is **9-34x faster and allocates 40-50% less than the System compiler** and supports **all expression tree patterns** — including those that [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler) doesn't.

 ## Why Another Expression Compiler?

 We :heart: [FastExpressionCompiler](https://github.com/dadhi/FastExpressionCompiler).
 FEC is faster than Hyperbee Expressions Compiler, and allocates less memory — and for many workloads it's the right choice.
 If FEC compiles your expressions correctly, use it.

-However, FEC's single-pass, low allocation, IL emission approach supports most, but not **all**, expression patterns.
+FEC's single-pass, low allocation, IL emission approach supports most, but not **all**, expression patterns.
 See [FEC issues](https://github.com/dadhi/FastExpressionCompiler/issues); patterns like compound assignments inside `TryCatch`, complex closure captures, and certain value-type operations aren't supported.

-Hyperbee takes a different approach: a **multi-pass IR pipeline** that lowers expression trees to an intermediate representation, runs optimization passes, validates structural correctness, and then emits IL.
+Hyperbee takes a middle ground: a **multi-pass IR pipeline** that lowers expression trees to an intermediate representation, runs optimization passes, validates structural correctness, and then emits IL.
 This architecture trades a small amount of speed and allocation overhead for **correct IL across all expression tree patterns** while significantly outperforming System Compiler.

 ## Performance